 1. Ask and you shall receive

-2. Run a ‘check-in’ promotion
+2. Run a check-in promotion

-3. Leverage your existing post-visit surveying platform
+3. Leverage your existing post-visit survey platform

-4. Track your social media ratings regularly
+4. Track your ratings regularly

 While avoiding bad reviews is an important goal, a more pressing one is generating more positive reviews than your competitors, which is why three stars won’t cut it.
 You’re aiming for 4- and 5-star rating averages.
 Check in at least once a month to see how your practice is performing and dial up your efforts as needed.